A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: ALGORITHM DEVELOPMENT, CONVERGENCE ANALYSIS, AND PRACTICAL IMPLEMENTATION

+\end{assum} It is worth noting that the unified framework in \cite{alghunaim2022unified} restricts the {parametrization} matrices to be polynomial functions of the mixing matrix $\tilde{\m{W}}$ and must be simultaneously diagonalizable by a same orthogonal matrix for establishing global convergence. {In addition}, by Assumption~\ref{mixing}, the iteration updates in UDOA, and Lemma~\ref{property W}, it can be shown from induction that the gradient tracking vector $\m{v}$ has the property that

-It is worth noting that the UDNA framework defined by \eqref{update1} and \eqref{update2} can subsume not only numerous state-of-the-art first-order methods but also various quasi-Newton methods, where $\m{H}^t$ typically represents an approximation to the Hessian or its inverse.
-We now demonstrate the generality of the UDNA framework by showing how different choices of the matrices ${\tilde{\m{A}}, \tilde{\m{B}}, \tilde{\m{C}}, \tilde{\m{D}}, \m{H}^t}$ recover various decentralized algorithmic schemes.
-Table \ref{cases} summarizes the specific choices of $\{\tilde{\m{A}},\tilde{\m{B}},\tilde{\m{C}},\tilde{\m{D}},\m{H}^t\}$ in \eqref{update1} and \eqref{update2} yielding the desired equivalence.
+One may refer to \cite[Lemma 7]{qu2017harnessing} for the detail proof.
+Note that the UDOA framework includes not only numerous state-of-the-art first-order decentralized optimization methods but also various decentralized quasi-Newton methods, where $\m{H}^t$ typically serves as an approximation to the inverse of the Hessian of the objective function.
+We now demonstrate that by different choices of the matrices ${\tilde{\m{A}}, \tilde{\m{B}}, \tilde{\m{C}}, \tilde{\m{D}}, \m{H}^t}$ in UDOA, we would have different decentralized optimization algorithms.
+See Table~\ref{cases}.